 -Genesis 1:25

-According to Biblical predictions, each kind of animal would have been given a unique code that allows for it to reproduce specifically with its own kind, and nothing else.
+According to Biblical predictions, each kind of animal would have been given a unique code that allows it to reproduce specifically with its own kind, and nothing else.
 If this is the case, we should find genetic limits or boundaries between major kinds of animals.

 -"Whale-dolphin hybrid has baby wholphin: Calf jumbo-sized compared to purebred dolphins," Associated Press, April 15, 2005; Image from MSNBC.com - [www.msnbc.msn.com/id/7508288/ns/technology_and_science-science/t/whale-dolphin-hybrid-has-baby-wholphin]